AudioKit/AudioKit/README.md

 ## Tests

 So far, the only testing that we do automatically through Travis is to ensure that all of the projects included with AudioKit build successfully.
 AudioKit version 2 was heavily tested, but at the time of this writing AudioKit 3 does not have a test suite in place.
 This is high on our priority list after an initial release.

+## About Us

+AudioKit was primarily written by Aurelius Prochazka with major contributions from others whose contributions are fully chronicled in Github, and summarized below in alphabetical order by last name:

+* Nicholas Arner: Wrote many tests and presets as well as tutorials for AudioKit 2.
+* Paul Batchelor: The author of Soundpipe, and Sporth, which serve as two primary audio engines in AudioKit 3.
+* Jeff Cooper: Rearchitected all things MIDI, sampler, and sequencer related in AudioKit 3.
+* Simon Gladman: Contributed his AudioKitParticles example project, previously built using AudioKit 2, to the repo for AudioKit 3.
+* Stephane Peter: Vastly improved AudioKit 2 to be a dynamic framework and many other improvements to the code.